Burnley - Newcastle: How to watch, stream, injury news, odds, start time

 Burnley could have Kevin Long and Phil Bardlsey back, while Erik Pieters could miss this game and Ashley Barnes and Robbie Brady are likely to be out.

-Newcastle will hope Saint-Maximin is fit enough to start, while Wilson could be available.
-Ryan Fraser, Federico Fernandez and Andy Carroll are being assessed, while Fabian Schar and Issac Hayden remain out.
+Newcastle will hope Saint-Maximin is fit enough to start, while Wilson is also available as both players trained all week.
+Captain Jamaal Lascelles is out injured, which is a blow, while Ryan Fraser, Federico Fernandez and Andy Carroll are being assessed.
+Fabian Schar and Issac Hayden remain out.

 Odds and ends (full odds provided by our partner, PointsBet)